qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 The 'Database Connection' module provides tools to connect to and query a database or other ODBC resource, such as a spreadsheet.

-eVis can directly connect to four types of databases: Microsoft Access, PostgreSQL, MySQL, SQLite, and can also read from ODBC connections.
+eVis can directly connect to four types of databases:PostgreSQL, MySQL, SQLite, and can also read from ODBC connections (e.g.MS Access).
 When reading from an ODBC database (such as an Excel spreadsheet) it is necessary to configure your ODBC driver for the operating system you are using.

 .. _`evis_launch_database`: